CliMA/Oceananigans.jl/docs/src/index.md

 }
 ```

-## Papers and preprints using Oceananigans.jl
+## Papers and preprints using Oceananigans

-If you have work using Oceananigans.jl that you would like to have listed here, please open a pull request to add it or let us know!
+If you have work using Oceananigans that you would like to have listed here, please open a pull request to add it or let us know!

 1. Bire, S., Kang, W., Ramadhan, A., Campin, J.-M., and Marshall, J. (2022).
 [Exploring ocean circulation on icy moons heated from below.](https://doi.org/10.1029/2021JE007025) _Journal of Geophysical Research: Planets_, **127**, e2021JE007025.
 DOI: [10.1029/2021JE007025](https://doi.org/10.1029/2021JE007025)